PrashantJTech/WindowsScript/README.md

 # WindowsScripts

-this will help to execute
+this will help to execute scripts